tonipanacek/transmodernity/src/film/about.md

 ---
 title: About
-description: A film by Luisa Dahringer & Halea Isabelle Kala
+description: A film by Lula Dahringer & Halea Isabelle Kala
 length: 2019 / 92 minutes
 date: 2019-01-17
 tags: